ryanmio/LittleFallsVA/exampleSite/content/english/store/product-10.md

 button_link: "#"

 draft: false

+# alt text for product image
+image_alt: "Image of tan colored baseball cap featuring text logo reading Little Falls VA - A Name for All."
 ---

 This organic dad hat is an eco-friendly way to represent the Little Falls renaming movement.
 Stay fashionable and environmentally conscious while supporting a more inclusive city name.